 ZXSP's PRPGND album uses a mixture of powerful bass, thundering drums and layers of synth and guitar that lacerate at times and shine with triumph at others to evoke a cyberpunk conflict between violent corporations, a dictatorial government and a group of freedom fighters seeking to break the cycle.
 She has created an album with a cinematic feeling to it that delivers the tale in sonic form, effectively creating an auditory world that absorbs the listener.

 I’d like to address the cinematic nature of the album first.
 I find that the individual tracks are like scenes in the movie, each distinct but contributing to the whole storyline.
 Their various moods and imagery stand out but there’s a through-line of shadow and tension that links them all together, even when there are triumphant moments.

 The electric guitar is used to good effect on PRPGND as it adds both gruffness and energy.
 It can have quite a hard edge and it is certainly played with skill as it intricately shreds and leaps through the tracks.
-It isn’t overused by when it comes into the music, it adds a needed layer to the whole album.
+It isn’t overused but when it comes to the music, it adds a needed layer to the whole album.